KarelKubat/balancing-reverse-proxy/README.md

 2023/11/16 15:43:37 endpoint "http://localhost:8000" sent 25 bytes (status: 200)
 ```

-In this case the first endpoint that was asked returned an internal server error (status 500).
+In this case the first endpoint that replied returned an internal server error (status 500).
 The second one returned OK, so that answer went to the client (in our test `curl`).
 The last two endpoints also sent replies, one with status 500 and the other with 200, but these were discarded.